hitmantb/skvrmo/README.md

 - Right click the FSR mods you selected, open in explorer, edit the YML file and increase sharpness
 - Use FSR quality in MO2 mods or in the case of 4080/4090, try the FSR Disabled Sharpening Only profile
 - Increase resolution multiplier in Virtual Desktop, Oculus App or Steam VR, the sweet spot is 150% of device resolution in one of these three places
-- 16 - 24GB VRAM users may be able to disable VRAMr and ParallaxR for slightly more image quality
+- 16 - 24GB VRAM users may be able to disable VRAMr and ParallaxR for more image quality

 ## **I need more FPS**

 - Consider using Community Shader with Reshade instead of ENB: https://github.com/hitmantb/skvrmo/blob/main/reshade.png
+- Oculus and Virtual Desktop both have spacewarp frame generation, G2/Index have reprojection, they effectively double your FPS and should be enabled
 - Enable FSR performance instead of balanced in MO2 mods
 - Running out of VRAM is the easiest way to make the game unplayable.
 On 8GB cards, reduce resolution, disable additional TV/monitors if you are running multiple monitors, set primary monitor to 1080p.
 Every bit of VRAM helps on a 8GB card